EmumbaOrg/docs-retail-solution-accelerator/docs/02-Setup/06-Validate-Deployment.md

 ## Test the Deployed App

-1. In the Azure portal, return to the resource group containing your resources and select the **Container app** resource.
+1. In the Azure portal, return to the resource group containing your resources and select the **Frontend Container App** resource.

-2. In the **Essentials** section of the Portal Container App's **Overview** page, select the **Application Url** to open the deployed AgenticShop app in a new browser tab.
+2. In the **Essentials** section of the Portal Container App's **Overview** page, select the **Application URL** to open the deployed AgenticShop app in a new browser tab.

     ![app-url](../img/app-url.png)